holdenlee/notebook/posts/tcs/machine_learning/neural_nets/pmi_images.md

 cpmi_experiments('P_1');
 ```

+# PMI distribution

 Over all pairs of features $i,j$, this is the distribution of $PMI(v_i,v_j)$:

 <img src="/images/pmi/pmi_histogram_1.jpg">

+(Question: is this what you would expect if the distribution were "random" or are the tails different than what we would expect?)

 Is there a correlation between PMI and distance between features?
 (Distance ranges from $0$ to $5\sqrt 2$.)
 It seems not.